molleraj/MetaCRAST/README.md

 Recent evaluations suggest mce_open slows down the script considerably, and the open/readfq-dependent `MetaCRASTs` provides the best performance across many average read lengths and sequencing error models (see our recently published PeerJ article).

-As of January 2018, I have added a third version of MetaCRAST (`MetaCRASTp`) edited by MCE developer Mario E. Roy that has numerous improvements to MCE parallelization.
+As of January 2018, I have added a third version of MetaCRAST (`MetaCRASTp`) edited by MCE developer Mario E. Roy.
+This version has numerous improvements to MCE parallelization, which improve speed almost ten-fold relative to the non-parallel version `MetaCRASTs` (tests performed on 600 bp average, 100,000 read simulated 454 metagenome).
 These improvements include the following:

 Updated to use many cores efficiently during patternloop.
 1. Provided fast read iterator with support for Fasta and fastq formats.